RationalMaps, a package for Macaulay2

 The package {\tt Cremona} \cite{CremonaSource,CremonaArticle} focuses on very fast probabilistic computation in general cases and very fast deterministic computation for special kinds of maps from projective space.
 In particular, in {\tt Cremona},

-\begin{itemize} \item{} {\tt isBirational} gives a probabilisitc answer to the question of whether a map between varieties is birational.
-Furthermore, if the source is projective space, then {\tt degreeOfRationalMap} with {\tt MathMode=>true} can give a deterministic answer that can be faster than what our package can provide with {\tt isBirationalMap}. \item{} {\tt inverseMap} gives a very fast computation of the inverse of a birational map if the source is projective space and the map has maximal linear rank.
-If you pass this function a map not from projective space, then it calls a modified, faster version of {\tt invertBirationalMap} originally from {\tt Parametrization}.
-Even in some cases with maximal linear rank, our {\tt inverseOfMap} function appears to be quite competitive however. \end{itemize}
+\begin{itemize} \item{} {\tt isBirational} gives a probabilistic answer to the question of whether a map between varieties is birational.
+Furthermore, if the source is projective space, then {\tt degreeOfRationalMap} with {\tt MathMode=>true} gives a deterministic answer that can be faster than what our package provides with {\tt isBirationalMap}. \item{} {\tt inverseMap} gives a very fast computation of the inverse of a birational map if the source is projective space and the map has maximal linear rank.
+If this function is passed a map where the domain is not projective space, then it calls a modified, improved version of {\tt invertBirationalMap} originally from {\tt Parametrization}.
+Even in some cases with maximal linear rank, our {\tt inverseOfMap} function appears to be quite competitive, however. \end{itemize}